thacherT1D/webdevstuff/Deployment/Node:_Deploying_to_Heroku.desc.md

 By the end of this lesson, you should be able to:

 - Deploy an application to Heroku from the command line w/ Docs
-- Define SSH
-- Describe what an SSH key is and how the id_rsa / id_rsa.pub work
 - Describe the role of the Procfile
 - Describe how Heroku relates to your git repository
 - Describe continuous deployment